GSA/idmanagement.gov/_implement/yubikey-guide.md

 ---

 ## What should I do if I forget my YubiKey PIN?
-1. To reset your YubiKey PIN:
+1. To reset your YubiKey PIN

 2. Navigate to the YubiKey Manager page and click **Applications** > **FIDO2**.
 ![Figure 4]({{site.baseurl}}/assets/okta/p5fig4-ux-supplement-glossary-faq.jpg)